Adoption isn’t always easy and it isn’t always straightforward.

 If you live in a small town or want to keep your pregnancy secret, Public Health Services may not be the first folks you want to call on for help.
 But they’re easy to find and can provide basic counseling about your choices.
 So if you’re just looking for someone to talk to or suggestions on where to go for additional help and support, they’re as good a destination as any.

 If you’re interested in putting together an adoption plan or just considering one, skip the other two services and go directly to an agency.
 An agency can put you in touch with a licensed adoption counselor who can answer all of your questions and guide you through every step of the adoption process.
-Among other things, they’ll explain your rights and responsibilities and the pregnancy- or birth-related financial assistance you may be eligible for.
+Among other things, they’ll explain your rights and responsibilities and the pregnancy- or birth-related financial assistance you may be eligible for and can show you profiles of prospective adoptive parents.

 Adoption is a legal process as well as a social process, so that’s where your attorney comes in.
 He or she can explain how the adoption laws in your state work, and what you can — and can’t — do as an expectant parent.
 And they can put you in touch with an agency where you can get more specific information about your alternatives, if you haven’t contacted one already.